-As the vlogosphere expands, it spawns new vlogging genres.
-The Why-I-Make-Videos Confessional is one of them.
+The Why-I-Make-Videos Confessional is one of the more illuminating genres in the ever-expanding vlogosphere.
 It seems every dedicated video blogger must eventually perform this painful rite of passage before returning—chastened—to business as usual (though it sometimes marks the end of a vlogging career).

 While these tender defenses of vlogging can be revealing, they also betray a very shallow self-awareness.
 At the bottom end of the insight-scale are the vloggers who exist in perfect denial of their own motivations: “I don’t make videos for viewers or subscribers or comments, I make videos for me.
 If you don’t like it, too bad.”
 Huh?